WJEC AS Level Geography Level 3

 - Skills Activities

 - English and Maths

 To enter this course, you’ll need a minimum of 5 GCSEs at Grade C or above, including English/Welsh First Language, Maths/Maths Numeracy and Grade C in Geography.

 Full commitment to attendance is required, as is respect for others, enthusiasm for the subject and self-motivation.
 You’ll be continually assessed and there is an expectation that you’ll continue your studies and coursework during your own time.

 What comes next?

-A number of university courses are available in geographical studies.
+Following completion of your Geography A Level, a number of university courses are available in geographical studies.

 You’ll need to make financial contributions to the travel cost of educational visits and field trips.